-MMA’s homecomings come alive with brotherhood and camaraderie.
-Each year features live music on campus, great food, socials, and an event schedule that gives alumni and guests an experience of fond memories and appreciation of the strength of the Academy and value it brings to the cadets.
+MMA’s homecomings are alive with brotherhood and camaraderie.
+Each year features live music on campus, great food, socials, and an event schedule that gives alumni and guests an experience of fond memories and appreciation of the strength of the Academy.

-Feature events include the "FOREver MMA" annual Alumni Association Golf and Cornhole Tournaments at Arthur Hills Golf Course.
-A Sunset Silver Taps ceremony honors MMA alumni, family, and friends who have recently passed away.
-Colonels athletic events and pep rally bring the corps, parents and alumni out in full force to cheer.
+Feature events include the "FOREver MMA" - the annual Alumni Association Golf and Cornhole Tournaments at Arthur Hills Golf Course; a Sunset Silver Taps ceremony honors MMA alumni, family, and friends who have recently passed away; Colonels athletic events; and more.
+Click here to learn more.

-An annual MMA tradition that honors fathers and grandfathers or our cadets, Fall Family Weekend gives families the opportunity to see a day in the life of their cadets and take part in some of MMA’s most treasured traditions.
+An annual MMA tradition that honors cadet's paternal figures, Fall Family Weekend allows families to see what life is like at MMA and take part in some of MMA’s most treasured traditions.

-MMA’s premiere event and biggest fundraiser of the year, the Maroon & Gold Gala supports scholarships, athletics and academic programs.
+MMA’s premiere event and biggest fundraiser of the year, Maroon & Gold supports academic, athletic and scholarship programs at MMA.
 The mission?
 To improve the cadet experience and expand their opportunities, so they may reach their fullest potential.

 Spring Family Weekend includes parent conferences with teachers and company leadership advisors, the Epple Memorial Art Show, Festival of Arts (band, bag pipe and choir performances), a military review and awards ceremony, and the Maroon & Gold Gala.